open/close all folders

 - In UQ Holder!, this is Kirie's form of immortality: she can set a "save point", and if she dies, she returns to that point in time.

-- Whis does this in Dragon Ball Z, although considering he is effectively the strongest character in the setting, it's more often done to correct the mistakes of others rather than his own.
+- Dragon Ball Z: Whis can do this by reversing time by up to three minutes, although considering he is effectively the strongest character in the setting, it's more often done to correct the mistakes of others rather than his own.

 - Tends to pop out in Paperinik New Adventures: time travelers can use their chronosails to travel back in time after getting a result they don't like (they tend to do it only on small scale due them being Genre Savvy about the Butterfly Effect).
 Specific instances are: